ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusnanov6.rst

 .. note::

-   Support for this board has been introduced with ArduPilot's ChibiOs port.
+   Support for this board is available with Copter-3.6.0 (and higher)

 Specifications
 ==============